oskar-j/awesome-ai-spotter/README.md

 A curated list of awesome AI countermeasures - tools for detecting AI-generated content.
 In response to the popularity and not too shabby accuracy of the  **ChatGPT**, we present a collection of resources to make for spotting machine-generated content.
 Collected and manually curated by @oskar-j

+## Official documentation

+* [Educator considerations for ChatGPT](https://platform.openai.com/docs/chatgpt-education) - This page provides a brief overview for educators seeking to learn more about the capabilities, limitations, and considerations for using ChatGPT for teaching and learning.

 ## Frameworks and libraries

 ## Deep learning models at Huggingface